Naamio/naamio/README.md

 ## The Stack

-The app has been built to run on Node.js using TypeScript on both the server and client.
-The reason for this is to enable consistent and easily-manageable code to be written in a modern style across tiers, with the TypeScript transpilation abstracting the complexities of browser implementations and the Node.js roadmap.
-This is a sacrifice between minimising dependencies and simplifying development.
+The app has been built in Swift using [Kitura](https://github.com/IBM-Swift/Kitura) on the server and TypeScript on the client.
+The reason for this is to enable consistent and easily-manageable code to be written in a modern style across tiers, with the TypeScript transpilation abstracting the complexities of browser implementations and Swift providing an easy-to-deploy self-maintaining runtime.
+This is a sacrifice between minimising dependencies and simplifying development on the client.

 The front-end uses XHTML 5.1 rather than HTML.
 This enables further extensibility of a strict DOM that can be traversed